What Is the Purpose of Sampling in Research?

 At its core, a research sample is like any other sample: It's a small piece or part of something that represents a larger whole.

 Glivenko and Cantelli were mathematicians who studied probability.
 At some point during the early 1900s, they discovered that several observations randomly drawn from a population will naturally take on the shape of the population distribution.
-What this means in plain English is that, as long as researchers randomly sample from a population and obtain a sufficiently sized sample, then the sample will contain characteristics that roughly mirror those of the population.
+In plain English this means that as long as researchers randomly sample from a population and obtain a sufficiently large sample, then the sample will contain characteristics that roughly mirror those of the population.
+Thanks to this quality of probability, researchers can understand large populations by sampling small groups, and effective sampling relies on this mathematical principle.

 “Ok.
 That's great,” you say.
 But what does it mean to randomly sample people, and how does a researcher do that?